Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 Q. What is Holistic Numerical Methods Institute (HNMI)?

-In 1985, while pursuing his doctorate in Clemson University, Autar Kaw revised a WPAFB Apple IIe based BASIC program for laminate analysis of composite materials.
-Since migration to PCs was not an easy task then (1988), he and a few hardworking independent study students wrote a completely new laminate analysis program called PROMAL.
+In 1985, while pursuing his doctorate in Clemson University, the lead investigator of this project, Autar Kaw revised a WPAFB Apple IIe based BASIC program for laminate analysis of composite materials.
+Since migration to PCs was not an easy task then, in 1988, he and a few hardworking independent study students wrote a completely new laminate analysis program called PROMAL.
 This tool was then used in teaching graduate level and senior elective course in Advanced Composite Materials course.
-Since 1988, PROMAL, which is now written in Visual Basic for Windows, has evolved into a product that is used in over 40 universities worldwide, and accompanies the Mechanics of Composite Materials textbook (1997).
+Since 1988, PROMAL, which is now written in VB2010, has evolved into a product that is used in over 75 universities worldwide, and accompanies the Mechanics of Composite Materials textbook (1997, 2005).

-Naturally, the success of this idea of developing computational tools was extended in 1990 to a course in Numerical Methods.
+Naturally, the success of this idea of developing these computational tools was extended in 1990 to a course in Numerical Methods.
 At that time, we started developing simulations for Numerical Methods using Microsoft Quickbasic3.0, and then in Visual Basic for Windows.
+We unsuccessfully applied to get funding from NSF in the early 1990s for developing and distributing (via floppy disks) the simulations and textbook chapters for a comprehensive course in Numerical Methods.
+However, when MIT unofficially announced their open courseware initiative in 1999, our passion for the project resurfaced.
+In 2001, we received the first of the five NSF CCLI grants to develop, assess, refine and revise a comprehensive open courseware in Numerical Methods.

 To quote the OCW initiative at MIT, we are strong believers in "having open dissemination of educational materials, philosophy, and modes of thought, that will help lead to fundamental changes in the way colleges and universities utilize the Web as a vehicle for education."
-We are continually looking for self-sustaining avenues of dissemination, and we have been fortunate to find sponsors such as Maple and MathCAD to keep it free.
+We are continually looking for self-sustaining avenues of dissemination, and we have been fortunate so far to find sponsors to keep it free.

 Back to Top